Calcasieu Parish Emergency Scanner

 Scroll down and press the play button to listen.

 The calls in this feed are from multiple local and state agencies that operate in Southwest Louisiana.
-The audio may include calls from fire departments, Louisiana State Police, Louisiana Department of Transportation, and other radio communications in the areas of Lake Charles, Sulphur, Westlake, DeQuincy, Iowa, Vinton, Carlyss, Gillis, Hayes, Moss Bluff, and Starks, as well as some agencies in the parishes of Allen Parish, Beauregard Parish, Cameron Parish, Jefferson Davis Parish, and other parts of the state of Louisiana.
+The audio may include calls from fire departments, Louisiana State Police, Louisiana Department of Transportation, and other radio communications in the areas of Calcasieu Parish such as Lake Charles, Sulphur, Westlake, DeQuincy, Iowa, Vinton, Carlyss, Gillis, Hayes, Moss Bluff, and Starks, as well as some agencies in the parishes of Allen Parish, Beauregard Parish, Cameron Parish, Jefferson Davis Parish, and other parts of the state of Louisiana.

 The audio is live and may include content that is disturbing to some listeners.
 Listener discretion is advised.